 Drive axle assembly

-The drive axle is driven by a gear on the Hex shaft, some snow blowers use a gear coupling and some may use a chain coupling.
+A gear on the Hex shaft drives the drive axle, some snow blowers use a gear coupling, and some may use a chain coupling.
 The gear is fixed to the axle by way of a bolt or pin.
-The final components are of course the wheels.
+The final components are, of course, the wheels.

 Diagnosing Snowblower Drive System Fault

-Successful diagnosis means systematically checking over the system looking for clues as to what’s going on.
-I have listed the most common failures first and so it’s likely your problem is one of the first in the list.
+Successful diagnosis means systematically checking over the system and looking for clues as to what’s going on.
+I have listed the most common failures first, so your problem is likely one of the first in the list.

-I deal with all the likely causes below and each has its own diagnostic check.
+I deal with all the likely causes below, each with its own diagnostic check.
 However, you can shortcut the process by doing a little detective work first:

-Does the snowblower smell of burning rubber, smoke and not move either forward or back? – suspect belt failure
+Does the snowblower smell of burning rubber and smoke and not move either forward or back? – suspect belt failure

 1 Drive Belt Loose/Broken